Arizona State Board of Pharmacy

 Laws 1989, Chapter 126 authorized the Board to establish a program for treatment and rehabilitation of pharmacists and pharmacist interns who are impaired by alcohol or drug abuse.
 The measure allowed a portion of license renewal fees to be used to operate the program.

-Laws 2005 Chapter 241 was an omnibus measure, making multiple changes to Board statutes including provisions relating to unethical conduct, disciplinary actions and penalties.
+Laws 2005 Chapter 241 was an omnibus measure, making multiple changes to Board statutes relating to unethical conduct, disciplinary actions, and penalties.
 The measure also increased the number of Board members from seven to nine.

 Laws 2006, Chapter 136 required the Board to establish a prescription medication donation program to accept and dispense prescription medications.
-The Board was required to develop administrative rules in consultation with the Director of the Arizona Department of Health Services (ADHS) to prescribe eligibility, standards and procedures for the program.
+The Board was required to develop administrative rules in consultation with the Director of the Arizona Department of Health Services (ADHS) to prescribe eligibility, standards, and procedures for the program.
+Note: This program was repealed and rewritten in 2021.
+See Laws 2021, Chapter 137.

-Laws 2007, Chapter 269 established the Controlled Substances Prescription Monitoring Program electronic database to track prescribing, dispensing and consumption of Schedule II, III and IV controlled substances that are dispensed by medical practitioners or pharmacies.
+Laws 2007, Chapter 269 established the Controlled Substances Prescription Monitoring Program electronic database to track prescribing, dispensing, and consumption of Schedule II, III, and IV controlled substances that are dispensed by medical practitioners or pharmacies.
 The measure also established a Task Force and the Controlled Substances Prescription Monitory Program Fund.
 (See A.R.S. §§36-2601 through 36-2610.)
 Legislation enacted in 2011 also required the program to track information from ADHS regarding residents who possess a registry identification card issued pursuant to the medical marijuana act.
-Subsequent legislation enacted in 2015 and 2017 made additional modifications to the Program.
-(See Laws 2011, Chapter 94; Laws 2015, Chapter 46; and Laws 2017, Chapter 61 and Chapter 283.)
+Subsequent legislation enacted in 2015, 2017 and 2021 made additional modifications to the Program.
+(See Laws 2011, Chapter 94; Laws 2015, Chapter 46; Laws 2017, Chapter 61 and Chapter 283; and Laws 2021, Chapter 239.)

 Sources